GiedevGils/Xidrian-Shadoodlebot/README.md

 ## Commands

 ### Basic Commands
-- `!greet` - A simple greeting to test if the bot is working
+- `!greet` - A simple greeting to test if the bot is working.
-- `!rules` - Write the rules out in the chat!
+- `!rules` - Write the rules out in the chat.
 - `!commands` - A link to this page with a list of all the commands.

 ### League of Legends Commands
-- `!rank` - Get the rank of Xidrian
+- `!rank` - Get the rank of Xidrian.
-- `!level` - Get the summoner level of Xidrian
+- `!level` - Get the summoner level of Xidrian.

 ### Twitch Commands
 - `!followage` - Get the amount of time a user has been following.

+### Twitter Commands
+- `!schedule` - Retrieve the latest schedule from Twitter.

 ---